WeAreHausTech/haus-storefront-elementor-bridge/README.md

 ### Default Event Listeners

-The bridge provides default event listeners
+The bridge provides default event listeners for common e-commerce events like add to cart.

 ### Custom Event Listeners